 Mark Palmer wrote:

 “Parker J’s workshop is just like Parker J. Inimitable.
 Bold.
 Human.
 I left this 3-day retreat (much more than a workshop) with a new view of the world, myself, and my photography.
 A “new eye” as Parker put it.
 If you’re looking for just another session about lighting technique, camera technique, or photography business – don’t go.
 DO go if you want to wake up your soul, send a sharp jolt into your creative vision, and renew your passion for photography.
 Bring your running shoes and workout clothes: you’ll play, laugh, drink, and shoot all day and night.
-You’ll witness Parker’s improvisational approach that makes you feel like you’re at a Miles Davis or Jack White concert.
+You’ll witness Parker’s polo shirt printing uk and an improvisational approach that makes you feel like you’re at a Miles Davis or Jack White concert.
 If you only go to one photography retreat ever, and have the honor of being selected by Parker to attend – book the next flight to Ashville, North Carolina.”

 Donna Pabst Carter wrote: